Contributing guidelines¶

 return self.width * self.height

-Here, there is no reason for calling a method in one case (Rectangle.get_area()) while retrieving the value of a property in the other (Circle.area).
-A similar example could have been to not implement area at all in Rectangle.
-Note that when an attribute is not relevant for an object, it is preferable to define and implement a null value than to potentially raise AttributeErrors.
+.
+Note that when an attribute is not relevant for an object, it is preferable to define and implement a null value than to potentially raise AttributeError

 In ajmc.
 This is the case for words and lines.
 Though they are very similar objects, lines can have children, but words have none as they are the lowest level in our hierarchy.
-By convention, Word.children.words returns an empty list and does not raise an AttributeError.
-The same holds true for the parents of a commentary.
+By convention, Word.children.words

-The code should be centralized
+The code should be centralized¶

 The centrality is intimately connected to the DRY principle.
 It states that every reused snippet of code should be called and not duplicated.
 Good use of this principle makes the maintenance of a codebase a lot easier.
 It can however conflict with the simplicity of imports as well as with the readability of the good.
 The number of usages, the simplicity of snippet as well the likelihood it will ever be changed or require maintenance should be good hints whether to centralise or not.